 Connie landed her very first retailer – her local stationery store, Cambridge Street Papers in Madison, New Jersey – with a cold, “voice quivering, hands trembling” pitch.
 Joanne, the store’s owner, bought three dozen cards, and put them in a little basket by the register.
 From the sale of those first 36 cards, Connie was able to cut her very first donation check, which she delivered in person to the food pantry Joanne requested.
 Connie arrived as clients were picking up their week’s groceries and volunteers were weighing-in non-perishable food donations.
 The moment was not lost on her.
 “It was empowering.
 I left, and from the parking lot I called and pitched the cards to my next store with confidence.”

-To date, through the sale of their cards, Connie and her Food for Thoughts Cards team have donated the cash equivalent of 12,230 peanut butter and jelly sandwiches.* While they’re building a brand with a national audience, they also continue to think locally.
+To date, through the sale of their cards, Connie and her Food for Thoughts Cards team have donated the cash equivalent of nearly 52,000* peanut butter and jelly sandwiches [*Editor’s Note: this donation number has been updated to reflect the total as of May 2020].
+While they’re building a brand with a national audience, they also continue to think locally.
 “When a store sells cards, they may select the food pantry to receive our Food for Thoughts Cards donation.”

 Despite the digital hand of technology constantly encroaching on snail mail’s territory, Connie is confident in what she sees as the timelessness of her concept and product.
 “There’s something about a handwritten note that an e-card will never replace.
 We say that ‘giving a sandwich is as easy as sealing an envelope.’
 So I think we’ll stick with that for now.”

-In looking at her brand’s unstoppable growth over the last 24 months, Connie candidly admits that she never dreamed success would happen this quickly or that she would be able to touch as many lives as she has through her cards.
+In looking at her brand’s unstoppable growth, Connie candidly admits that she never dreamed success would happen this quickly or that she would be able to touch as many lives as she has through her cards.
 So while her proven track record makes her optimistic about how far Food for Thoughts Cards will go, there is one scenario that would make it ok if she had to suddenly close up shop.
 “I wouldn’t mind going out of business because all the hungry people are fed!”